le-mn/minhngocle.github.io/index.md

 -
 ![Image](m15-closer.jpg)

-This is an old GC - M15 (Image Credit: ESA/Hubble & NASA).
+An image of an old, beautiful GC - Messier 15, which was discovered in 1746 (Image Credit: ESA/Hubble & NASA).

 ![Image](How can we see.png)